-From a staff of two, and student numbers in the tens, the courses established in 1975 have evolved into the largest LIS programs in Australia.
-The School currently has over 2,000 students enrolled in the Bachelors and Masters of Information Studies, the Master of Education (Teacher Librarianship) and two other specialist courses.
-It also has sixteen full-time and two part-time academic staff, teaching and researching in a wide range of LIS subfields, four full-time administrative staff, and a large cohort of PhD students.
+The School currently has around 2,000 students enrolled in the Bachelors and Masters of Information Studies, the Master of Education (Teacher Librarianship) and other specialist courses.
+It also has fifteen full-time academic staff, teaching and researching in a wide range of LIS subfields, many adjunct and sessional staff, and a large cohort of PhD students.

 Library and Information Science (LIS) education has been offered at Charles Sturt University and its predecessor institutions since 1975, with the School of Information Studies being established in 1983, a few years after a graduate diploma in School Librarianship was launched, to complement the general library science programs.
 By the time the Riverina-Murray Institute of Higher Education became part of the new Charles Sturt University in 1989, the School's LIS courses were being offered wholly in distance mode and fast gaining a reputation for providing a solid and thorough grounding in librarianship for students who were often already working and in need of flexible, part-time study options.
 In the 1990s, the School started to develop advanced courses and research degrees, and both student and staff numbers continued to grow.
 It also developed a very successful partnership with the University of Hong Kong, whereby the CSU programs were taken up by Hong Kong-based students assisted by local tutorial support.
 This arrangement remains in place to this day.